 Lime with the Lime Aloud scripts allow a blind student to enter print notation

 for theory and composition, for reading by teachers and colleagues.
-A new reading system magnifies music on a screen for low-vision readers.
+The Lime Lighter reading system magnifies music on a screen for low-vision readers.

 Additional Contact Information for Dancing Dots1754 Quarry Lane